 By now, Hardy was deep asleep in the back seat.
 He woke occasionally, but Pat told him we weren’t there yet.
 This continued until we were pulling into Shady Shores, where we lived lakeside in a concrete-block house.

-Hardy woke as we exited, but we told him we were going to get the boat, and needed him to stay with the car.
+Hardy woke as we exited, but we told him we were going to get the boat, and we needed him to stay with the car.
 Sleepy, he agreed, and promptly fell asleep again.
 We walked to our house, and stayed up late, talking about our big adventure — failing to steal a boat — and then eventually everybody went to bed.

 Hardy, of course, woke up sometime during the evening, but didn’t dare leave the car.
 He didn’t want to be stranded in an unknown place near Fort Worth.